trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		depth: the depth value of the vector containing the resource you want to return.
 		ResourceVector: the vector containing the resource you want to return.
 		-
-		int: the value of the potassium resource at the specified coordinates in the specified vector.
+		Output: int, the value of the potassium resource at the specified coordinates in the specified vector.
-		-
-		cout << PotassiumGrab(0, 0, 0, 100, 100, 10, ResourceVector);
 _______________________

-		Returns the contents of the vector at the designated coordinated -
 		ResourceGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
 		x: the x (0-length) coordinate of the space in the vector whose contents you want to return.